-Charter schools are semi-autonomous public schools that operate under a written contract with a state, district or other entity (referred to as an authorizer or sponsor).
-This contract—or charter—details how the school will be organized and managed, what students will be expected to achieve, and how success will be measured.
-Many charter schools enjoy freedom from laws and regulations affecting other public schools, as long as they continue to meet the terms of their charters.
-At the present time, 43 states and the District of Columbia have charter school laws.
-Charter school laws vary from state to state, and often differ on several important factors, such as who is allowed to authorize charter schools, how authorizers and charter schools are held accountable for student outcomes, and whether the teachers in a charter school have to be certified.
+Charter schools are semi-autonomous public schools that receive public funds.
+They operate under a written contract with a state, district or other entity (referred to as an authorizer or sponsor).
+This contract — or charter — details how the school will be organized and managed, what students will be expected to achieve, and how success will be measured.
+Many charter schools are exempt from a variety of laws and regulations affecting other public schools if they continue to meet the terms of their charters.

-Education Commission of the States has researched charter school policies in all states to provide this comprehensive resource, updated in January 2016.
-Click on the questions below for 50-state comparisons showing how all states approach specific charter school policies.
-Or, choose to view a specific state’s approach by going to the individual state profiles page.
+Education Commission of the States has researched charter school policies in all 50 states to provide this comprehensive resource, updated January 2018.
+Click on the questions below for 50-State Comparisons, showing how all states approach specific charter school policies.
+Or view a specific state’s approach by going to the individual state profiles page.

 Charter school basics

 - Does the state have a charter school law?

 - Does the state allow existing public schools to convert to charter schools?

 - Does the state have any caps on the number of charter schools?